 - Skill in working with a diverse group of individuals in varying occupations and varying skill levels.

 - Skill in working in a team environment

-- Incumbents perform field work and are required to lift and carry equipment weighing up to 50 pounds, use ladders, and work around noxious odors and high noises levels.
+Incumbents perform field work at a wastewater treatment plant and associated facilities and are required to lift and carry equipment weighing up to 50 pounds, work in confined spaces, climb in and out of tanks using ladders, and work around noxious odors and high noise levels

 - Supplemental Information